rotators/Fo1in2/README.md

 # FALLOUT ET TU

-A Fallout to FALLOUT 2 engine conversion (also called FALLOUT 1@2, 1at2, or 1in2) brought to you by Rotators (the people who made FONLINE: 2238 and stuff).

-This project brings the first FALLOUT game into the engine of the second while utilizing FALLOUT 2's features wherever we can.
+Bought to you by Rotators (the people who made FONLINE: 2238 and stuff), this project brings the first FALLOUT 1 into the engine of the FALLOUT 2.

-NOTE:
 If you want to play the 100% real deal, the very pure experience so to speak, you should grab the original FALLOUT 1 instead of this mod.
-Played the original already?
-Then there's no reason not to try ET TU!
+However, if you have played the original already, there's no reason not to try ET TU!

 ## Features
 - Replicates FALLOUT 1 in 2 almost 1:1.